jpb06/bump-package/README.md

 ### 🔶 `bump-performed`

-True if package.json has been bumped.
+`true` if version has been bumped in package.json.

 ## ⚡ Usage